 3. Increase in maintenance cost

 Companies say that by changing some parts, the vehicle can be prepared for E20.
 But the cost of these parts can range from thousands to 30 to 40 thousand rupees.
-This expense is not affordable for every commoner.
+This expense is unaffordable for most commoners.

 4. Insurance and warranty confusion

-Many companies’ manuals clearly state that the vehicle cannot handle fuel with more ethanol than E10.
+Many companies’ manuals clearly state that the vehicle cannot handle fuel containing more than E10 ethanol.
 If any damage occurs, the warranty may be void.
 Insurance companies are also not giving a clear position on this.

 International Experience in Brazil

-The government often gives the example of Brazil, where fuel up to E27 is used.
+The government often cites Brazil, where fuel up to E27 is used.
 But the story there is different.

 - Brazil gradually started ethanol blending in 1970.